Skip to Content

 Education Kits are designed to meet current BC curriculum expectations and Big Ideas, but can be adapted to fit other grades and ESL.
 Scroll down to see which Education Kit best fits your classroom needs.
 Education Kits are listed in order of the target grade.

 Loan Period: 3 weeks.
 Each loan begins on a Monday and ends on a Friday.
-Pick-up on or after the Friday prior to the loan.
+Pick-up on or after the Friday prior to the loan from the Richmond Cultural Centre Annex, 7660 Minoru Gate.

 Availability: Year-Round.